amolenk/dapr-hands-on/Assignment04/README.md

 ## DIY instructions

-Open the [dapr documentation](https://github.com/dapr/docs) and start hacking away.
+First open the `Assignment 4` folder in this repo in VS Code.
+Then open the [dapr documentation](https://github.com/dapr/docs) and start hacking away.
 Make sure you use the default Reddis pub/sub component provided out of the box by dapr.

 ## Step by step instructions